 Chap 22 The Climax at

-could be a rather easily missed scene in David Spielberg's "Pearl
+a rather easily missed scene in David Spielberg's "Pearl Harbor".
+It's

-Harbor".
-It's the scene where Jimmy Doolittle is standing on the bridge
+the scene where Jimmy Doolittle is standing on the bridge of the

-of the aircraft carrier, Hornet.
-He is looking down at the two main
+aircraft carrier, Hornet.
+He is looking down at the two main characters

-characters walking together on the deck below and he says the following
+walking together on the deck below and he says the following to his

-to his subordinate standing behind him. " We may lose this battle, but
+subordinate standing behind him. " We may lose this battle, but we are

-we are going to win this war, Jack.
+going to win this war, Jack.
 You know how I know?"
-Jack then
+Jack then replies,

-replies, with a simple, "No".
+with a simple, "No".
 Doolittle then responds with one word.
+"Them", as

-"Them", as he points to the two main characters walking on the deck
+he points to the two main characters walking on the deck below.

-below.
 Doolittle continues, "Because they are rare.
-At times like this,
+At times like this, you see

-you see them stepping forward.
-There's nothing stronger than the heart
+them stepping forward.
+There's nothing stronger than the heart of a

-of a volunteer, Jack".
-With those few words, Doolittle falls silent and
+volunteer, Jack".
+With those few words, Doolittle falls silent and the

 My father was a